acmsigsoft/EmpiricalStandards/Supplements/ReviewerMisconduct.md

 ## Definitions

- - **Scholarly Peer Review** refers to one or more other scholars providing feedback on a (usually) pre-published work, including presentation, methods, findings.
+ - **Scholarly Peer Review** refers to one or more other scholars providing feedback on a (usually) pre-published work, including presentation, methods, and findings.

  - A **Peer Reviewer** is an individual without conflict of interest and is a knowledgeable scholar in the field of a work who provides constructive, objective feedback on the (usually) pre-published work.

  - A **Review Manager** is an individual who assigns conference or journal submissions for review, oversees the reviewing process, and informs authors of decisions, typically a Program Chair, Associate Editor or Editor in Chief.

- - **Reviewer Misconduct** refers to manipulation of the peer review process, either as a peer reviewer or review manager, to produce adverse outcomes including inappropriate review content, rejection or acceptance of works when unjustified, or other inappropriate behaviours such as breach of confidentiality, impartiality and ethical standards and practices.
+ - **Reviewer Misconduct** refers to manipulation of the peer review process, either as a peer reviewer or review manager, to produce adverse outcomes including inappropriate review content, rejection or acceptance of works when unjustified, or other inappropriate behaviours such as breach of confidentiality, impartiality, ethical standards or practices.

-- **Submitting** a work for peer review refers to the authors of a work following a defined submission process for a conference or journal, overseen by one or more review managers, to seek peer review of and eventual publication of the reviewed work in the venue, by one or more peer reviewers.
+- **Submitting** a work for peer review refers to the authors of a work following a defined submission process for a scholarly venue (e.g. conference, journal, edited book) overseen by one or more review managers, to seek peer review of and eventual publication of the reviewed work in the venue, by one or more peer reviewers.

 ## General Principles